gradle/gradle/subprojects/docs/src/docs/release/notes.md

 We would like to thank the following community members for making contributions to this release of Gradle.

 * [Adrian Kelly](https://github.com/adrianbk)
+    - Support for resolving from AWS S3 backed Maven and Ivy repositories
-    - Adding support for AWS S3 backed maven repositories
+    - Support for publishing to AWS S3 backed Maven and Ivy repositories
     - Don't run assemble task in pull-request validation builds on [travis-ci](https://travis-ci.org/gradle/gradle/builds)
 * [Daniel Lacasse](https://github.com/Shad0w1nk) - support GoogleTest for testing C++ binaries
 * [Victor Bronstein](https://github.com/victorbr)